igor47/blog/_posts/2010-05-10-a-simple-imgur-bash-screenshot-utility.md

 * Upload screenshot to [Imgur](http://imgur.com)
 * Put direct link to screenshot into the clipboard

-Taking a screenshot, of a specified region is quite easy with `scrot`:
+Taking a screenshot of a specified region is quite easy with `scrot`:

 {% highlight bash %}
 scrot -s